Multiform-Validator/java/README.md

     }

     public static void validateEmailExample() {
+        // IMPORTANT: validDomains can not be used with validDomainsList, you can use only one of them

         // Basic email validation
         boolean isValid = Validate.validateEmail("example@example.com");
         System.out.println("Is valid: " + isValid); // Expected: true